Basement Rugs: Tips You Should Know

 John: Sam, today we’re talking about finished basement rugs.
 Can a rug be used to define and maybe add some color to a finished basement?

 Sam: Yes, that’s why rugs are really popular in that space because a lot of times it’s a big, wide open space, usually most of the time I’d say almost the size of the entire upstairs in some cases.
 You usually see it’s broken into a couple of different areas.
-You may have a pool table or a game area.
+There may be a pool table or a game area.
 You may have a TV with an Xbox or whatever.
 In one section of it, you may have a little table and chair for eating or having some drinks or a bar.

 A basement is usually a big, wide open space, and that’s where area rugs really do their work.
 They really pull spaces together, make them more intimate, and give you a little more of what I call a focus point.